minggli/chatbot/README.md

 ![alt text](screenshots/example_cold.png "example common cold")

+## Requirement
+Python >=3.4

 ## Installation
 Run `./install.sh`.
 This will create a virtual environment `venv` and install all components required within.

 ## Running chatbot
 Within virtualenv venv (`source venv/bin/activate`), you can launch separate service:

-`python3 -m chatbot.services.ask`
+`python3 -m chatbot.services.ask`;
 `python3 -m chatbot.services.symptoms`

 For the first time running either service, it will take longer than usual as it needs to download, process and cache web data.
 Afterwards, it takes around 5 minutes to launch `ask` and instantly for `symptoms`.

-`export ENGINE=NLTK` (default) to use NLTK backend for traditional Bag of Words model with Naive Bayes
+`export ENGINE=NLTK` to use NLTK backend for traditional Bag of Words model with Naive Bayes

-`export ENGINE=TENSORFLOW` to use Tensorflow backend for representational sequence classification with Long-short Term Memroy (LSTM)
+`export ENGINE=TENSORFLOW` (default) to use Tensorflow backend for representational sequence classification with Long-short Term Memroy (LSTM)

 ## API endpoints
 Following endpoints are available to consume: